-- Comments from stakeholder organisations and members of the public during the consultation on the Climate Strategy which took place in Autumn 2021, as reported to Cabinet (Item 21.
-Climate Strategy and update on council's response to the climate emergency) in February 2022;
+- Climate strategy questions and answers from stakeholder organisations and members of the public during the consultation on the Climate Strategy which took place in Autumn 2021, as reported to Cabinet (Item 21.
+Climate Strategy and update on council's response to the climate emergency) Agenda and minutes Cabinet - Tuesday 1 February 2021 10am in February 2022;

-- Studies by consultants Anthesis on the pathways to carbon neutral;
+- Climate strategy and delivery plans studies by consultants Anthesis on the pathways to carbon neutral;

 - Input from Wiltshire Council officers across many service areas, as to how the council might act on the pathways studies and Climate Strategy 'areas of focus' and what the actions should be;

-Consultation with Wiltshire Councillors, in particular Cabinet and the Climate Emergency Task Group.
-The task group developed two reports and recommendations covering energy, transport and air quality (see Environment Select Committee papers for 13 January 2021) and planning (see Environment Select Committee papers for 3 March 2021).
+- Consultation with Wiltshire Councillors, in particular Cabinet and the Climate Emergency Task Group.
+The task group developed two reports and recommendations covering energy, transport and air quality (see Agenda and minutes Environment Select Committee - Wednesday 13 January 2021 10.30 am) and planning (see Agenda and minutes Environment Select Committee - Wednesday 3 March 2021 10.30 am).